rolling-scopes-school/tasks/stage1/modules/node-materials/node/projects/notes.md

 }
 ```

-Since the `notes.json` file is in the same directory as the code file, there is no need to specify the path; it's enough to provide its name as the first argument to the `readFile()` method.
-The second argument of the method is a callback function that takes two parameters - an error (`error`) and the data read from the file (`data`).
+Since the `notes.json` file is located in the same directory as the code file, there's no need to specify its full path.
+It's enough to provide its name as the first argument to the `readFile()` method.
+The second argument of this method is a callback function, which accepts two parameters: an `error` for any encountered errors, and the `data` read from the file.

 Converting the received data into an array is done using the `JSON.parse(data)` method.
 We iterate through this array using the `forEach()` method and, for each element, print its index and the title of the note to the console, creating a numbered list.
 To start the list from one instead of zero, we add 1 to the index.

-6. Write the `view()` function, which outputs the content of a note by its title
+6. Implement the `view()` function, which displays the content of a note based on its title.

 The function is similar to the `list()` function.
 It reads the document, converts the received data into an array, and then uses the `find()` method to find the note whose title matches the one specified when calling the function.
 If there is no such note, it prints a message that the note is not found; otherwise, it prints its content: